moj-analytical-services/user-guidance/source/documentation/appendix-docs/data-movement-form.md

 #### What is the security marking of the data?

-The Analytical Platform is suitable for data classified as OFFICIAL and OFFICIAL-SENSITIVE.
+The Analytical Platform is suitable for data classified as OFFICIAL, including data that is marked OFFICIAL-SENSITIVE.
 SECRET and TOP SECRET data is not allowed on the Analytical Platform.
 Information on security markings and classifying information can be found on the [intranet](https://intranet.justice.gov.uk/guidance/knowledge-information/protecting-information/classifying-information/).

-#### Will the data be modified or changed in order to mask sensitive content orpersonal information?
+#### Will the data be modified or changed in order to mask sensitive content or personal information?

 Guidance on masking and anonymisation can be found in the [anonymisation and pseudonymisation](../../information-governance.html#anonymisation-and-pseudonymisation)